spencedalley/neonblue/README.md

 ## 🚀 API Endpoints

 Below are the documented endpoints, including example usage (using `curl`).

+An up to date version of the endpoint documentation can be found at localhost:8000/docs when running the app.

 ### 1\.
 Create a New Experiment